Combinatorial decision-making driven by multicomponent surface condensates: Lattice liquid model

 \subsection{Parameter mapping from Model A}

 The interaction energies and chemical potentials used in these lattice Monte Carlo simulations are derived from Model A. Specifically, a mapping is applied to convert the Model A parameters (denoted $\chi,\vec{\mu}_\text{res}$) to lattice-gas (LG) parameters ($\epsilon_{ij},\gamma_i$).
-First, to convert from the the mean field description (at $\beta=1$) to our lattice gas formulation, the pairwise interaction coefficients are scaled by a factor of \(\tfrac{1}{N_{\text{neighbors}}}\) which becomes:
+First, to convert from the mean field description (at $\beta=1$) to our lattice gas formulation, the pairwise interaction coefficients are scaled by a factor of \(\tfrac{1}{z}\), where the coordination number $z$ indicates the number of neighbors for interior lattice sites.
+Thus we have

-Note that, in this choice, the assumption of effective solute-solvent interactions as negligible is accomplished by setting $\epsilon_{ii}=\epsilon_{i0}=\epsilon_{00}=0$ and thus $\chi_{i0}=0$, where $0$ indexes the solvent (as seen more clearly in a later subsection).
+when we incorporate the assumptions that effective solute-solvent interactions are negligible (by setting $\epsilon_{i0}=\epsilon_{00}=0$) and that solute monomers are non-self-interacting (by setting $\epsilon_{ii}=0$), where $0$ indexes the solvent.
+These assumptions are consistent with $\chi_{i0}=0$, as seen more clearly in a later subsection.
 We set the solvent potential also to be $\gamma_0=0$, and under these assumptions